 Every season has its own taste.
-The flavours of each season should be tried before the season gives its way back to the next.
-These are some spring specials of Japan.
-It will be nice enjoying Hanami with seasonal Japanese foods.
+The flavours of each season should be tried before the season gives way to the next.
+These are some of the best spring specials of Japan.
+Enjoy your next Hanami (flower-viewing) party with these seasonal Japanese foods!

 Photo: Yuichi Sakuraba on Flickr

 Mochi is the Japanese sticky rice cake.
 Mochi making is associated with almost all important occasions in Japan.
 There are so many varieties of mochi available here based on the locations, seasons etc. Sakuramochi is the sweet pink coloured mochi of spring.
 Even though it is pink coloured, there are no ingredients from Sakura used in it other than the leaf used to cover the mochi.
 Pink colour is provided using some red food colour or jam.
 Inside this rice roll, there will be sweet red bean paste (anko).
 As Sakura or the cherry blossoms are the flowers that make the spring of Japan perfect, Sakuramochi is the special taste during this time.
 Japanese used to eat the Sakuramochi during Hanami (cherry blossom viewing) and while celebrating Hinamatsuri, the girl’s festival on March 3rd.

 Nanohana is the rapeseed plants that are common during the beginning of spring season.
 By February, the tender stems with flower buds at the tip will be available at the supermarkets.
 Karashiae is the common Japanese dish made with Nanohana.
 It is cooked Nanohana seasoned with mustard.